 The net-new benefits of creating an API platform include:

-- Creating a managed ecosystem to capture value from FinTech and partners.
+- Creating a managed ecosystem to capture value from fintechs and partners.
 Plaid is just an obvious example, but most innovators would rather not reinvent.
-Creating something of value, expose it as an API and others will build on top of your offering rather than rebuilding.
+Create something of value, expose it as an API, and others will build on top of your offering rather than rebuilding.

-- Enable solutions that are more valuable for customers because they integrate at a deeper technical level; these solutions are also “stickier” with customers because once the integration is complete it often becomes a base-layer on which other value is built.
+- Enabling solutions that are more valuable for customers because they integrate at a deeper technical level.
+These solutions are also “stickier” with customers because once the integration is complete, it often becomes a base-layer on which other value is built.

-Because after all, it’s not really about your APIs or your API Platform, but about your people and enabling them to connect to customers around the value that you’re creating for them.
+Because, after all, it’s not really about your APIs or your API management platform, but about your people and enabling them to connect to customers around the value that you’re creating for them.